Rajpratik71/Mininet-wiki/Mininet-Python-Style.md

 The Mininet code style can be checked (more or less) by running `make codecheck`.
 A utility to help with conversion from PEP8 to Mininet style is provided as `util/unpep8`.

 Mininet also uses `doxypy` for automatic API documentation.
-We run a pre-processor which eliminates most uses of the `@` character.
+We run a pre-processor which eliminates most uses of the `@` character in docstrings.
 For example:

 ```python
 def someFunction( someArg, anotherArg=False ):